D'Vontrey Richardson

-D'Vontrey D'Wayne Richardson is an American professional baseball player who is currently a free agent.
-Richardson spent the first five years of his professional baseball career in the Milwaukee Brewers minor league baseball system but was released by the team on April 2, 2015.
-He then signed with the Laredo Lemurs of the American Association of Independent Professional Baseball league on April 14, 2015.
-Richardson was acquired by New Jersey in August 2015.
+D'Vontrey D'Wayne Richardson is an American former professional baseball and college football player.

 High school career

-Richardson was born July 30, 1988 in Albany, Georgia and is the son of Gevett Roberson and Demitrius Richardson.
-Richardson attended Lee County High School in Leesburg, Georgia where he excelled in football and baseball.
+Richardson was born July 30, 1988, in Albany, Georgia, and is the son of Gevett Roberson and Demitrius Richardson.
+Richardson attended Lee County High School in Leesburg, Georgia, where he excelled in football and baseball.

 In football, Richardson earned all-state Honorable Mention honors as a junior as he passed for 1,758 yards, rushed for 1,130 yards and scored a total of 29 touchdowns.
 He ran a 4.58 in the 40-yard dash and recorded a 32-inch vertical jump in the Tallahassee Nike Camp prior to his senior season, both ranked as the second best numbers amongst quarterbacks in attendance at the camp.
 Richardson was the quarterback on GaSports.com's pre-season all-state team prior to his senior season.
 During his senior year, he passed for over 2,200 yards and 27 passing touchdowns and rushing for 1,050 yards and 17 rushing touchdowns.
 Richardson was a five-star prospect and an All-American selection as a senior by Scout.com.
 He was the Class 4A Offensive Player of the Year and an All-State first team selection by the Georgia Sports Writers Association.